How to Enter

 Consider what is required

-Entering the Canberra Region Tourism Awards requires in most cases for you to write a submission of up to 10,000 words and respond to the questions in your category documentation.
+Entering the Canberra Region Tourism Awards in 2021 requires you to write a submission of up to 8,000 words and respond to the questions in your category documentation.

 Terms and Conditions: Payments by invoice must be made within 14 days of nominating.
 All withdrawals and entries not submitted by the deadline still require the payment of the nomination fee.